 Cell Tower Lease Agreements

-- Property Tax: tenant will pay any property taxes related to its occupancy and use of the cell tower.
-In addition, the tenant will typically pay any incremental property taxes levied against the cell tower property, resulting from tenant improvements or construction of a new cell tower
+- Property Tax: Tenant will pay any property taxes related to its occupancy and use of the cell tower.
+Additionally, in a typical cell tower lease, the tenant is responsible for paying any incremental property taxes levied against the property due to tenant improvements or the construction of a new cell tower

 Additionally, cell tower lease agreements generally include provisions related to assignment, condemnation, defaults & remedies, environmental, ground leases, holding over, indemnity, insurance, and subleasing.